voteliquid/blog/_posts/2017-03-06-how-to-move-past-two-parties.md

 It's foolish to keep pretending there are only two sides.
 Liquid democracy offers us a way out.

-Best of all, thanks to [United](https://united.vote), we can now [transition to liquid democracy](/2017/11/06/announcing-united-vote/) without needing to first pass new laws.
+Best of all, thanks to [Liquid US](https://liquid.us), we can now [transition to liquid democracy](/2017/11/06/announcing-united-vote/) without needing to first pass new laws.

-[Join us](https://united.vote/join).
+[Join us](https://liquid.us/join).
 Help create a healthier democracy.